CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The hub is the heart of a wheel, so it must be of high quality.
 Established and experienced companies like DT Swiss or Novatec make quality hubs, so you can’t go wrong with them.

 However, many wheel brands have started designing their hubs in-house.
 If a brand takes this step, it says much about its expertise and experience.
-But, eventual repair or bearings replacement might be more difficult.
+However, eventual repair or bearing replacement might be more difficult.
+Remember that some manufacturers buy 3rd party hubs and just slap their logo on them.

 There are multiple spoke types shape- and material-wise.